mui/material-ui/pages/api/icon-button.md

 ---
 filename: /packages/material-ui/src/IconButton/IconButton.js
+title: API of IconButton
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # IconButton

+<p class="description">The API documentation of the IconButton React component.</p>

 Refer to the [Icons](/style/icons) section of the documentation regarding the available icon options.